This post may contain affiliate links. You can view our affiliate disclosure here.

 - an ad-free experience

-Hole19 is a popular golf GPS app with an excellent average rating of 4.5/5 stars.
+Hole19 is a popular golf GPS app with an excellent average rating.
 Unfortunately, they locked some more features behind a paywall in 2020, but you still get all the essentials in the free version.

 There are many golf GPS apps available for Android, and because they all essentially do the same thing, knowing which one to choose isn’t always easy.
 This guide will provide you with the education you need in that regard.